Lets start 2 functions at the same time and wait until they both will finish:

 .
 When first async

-sleep is finished, it makes internal callback to loop (hidden from us) and loop resumes execution of say1
+sleep is finished, it makes an internal callback to loop (hidden from us) and loop resumes execution of say1

 coroutine: next operation is printing Hello 1!